artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 TIP::

+   If you would like to better understand how AtoM's import columns map to supported data entry fields in your chosen template, try importing one of `CSV import templates`_ found on the AtoM wiki.
+Each field in these templates is populated with example data that includes the name of the related standards-based field - for example, the example data in the :ref:`ISAD(G) <isad-template>` import template for the ``scopeAndContent`` field is "Example fonds Scope and content (ISAD 3.3.1)".
+Comparing the example data in your import template with the resulting record in AtoM should help you better understand how the column names map to AtoM's standard-based data entry fields.

-   A good way to make sure your column mapping is correct is to create a blank row after the top row and populate this with test values.
-You can then do an import, stop it after the first row (using CTRL-C), and make sure that all the values from the CSV row are present in AtoM.
+   Another good way to make sure your column mapping is correct while using your own metadata is to create a blank row after the top row and populate this with test values.
+You can then do an import, stop it after the first row (using ``CTRL+C`` if importing from the command-line), and make sure that all the values from the CSV row are present in AtoM.
 Including, in each field of a row, the letter corresponding to the corresponding spreadsheet column (including, for example, the text "(A)" for data in spreadsheet column A) makes it easy to quickly determine if a field is showing up on the AtoM side after import.

 .. _csv-encoding-newline: